RealismusModding/FS17_RM_grazingAnimals/README.md

 # FS17_RM_grazingAnimals

-Let your sheep and cows enjoy the meadows so they can graze freely.
+Let your sheep and cows graze freely in the pastures to enjoy fresh grass.
 Grass throughs will be filled automatically every hour as long as grass exists in the meadow.
+When walking in the sheep and cow pastures the available grass will be shown in the top left menu.

 This mod requires map preparation.